 Hi, I'm Łukasz.
-(Lucas or Luke)
+You can call me Lucas or Luke.

-I live in Katowice, Poland.
+I live in Poland.

 I do programming, music and graphic art.